 How can you create a complex, affordable, scalable and relevant cyber range and all the operational training experience that come with it, for commercial businesses and universities?
 Margus, a lecturer at IT College at the time, realized another issue – NATO cyber experts are well trained and highly skilled.
 That is not the case in the university or business world.
 The ultimate solution would need to be more than a cyber range and attack scenarios, it would need to include cyber training to be complete.

 So Margus took the idea to school at IT College.
 He sketched out and built the foundations for an integrated, interactive training and cyber range solution.
 He built the initial attack scenarios and training modules and then tested them at a student competition.
 The students loved the hands-on learning and showed better retention of even the more complex cybersecurity operations.

-That is when Margus reached back out to Taavi and Jaanus with his preliminary architecture and a path to developing what is truly anext-generation training solution.
-In 2015, the three founded RangeForce, and 4 years later the company has grown to over 50 people, hundreds of training modules and cyber exercises, but the founding design principles of the solution remain the same.
+That is when Margus reached back out to Taavi and Jaanus with his preliminary architecture and a path to developing what is truly a next-generation training solution.
+Today RangeForce offers hundreds of training modules and cyber exercises, but the founding principles remain the same:

 - To truly learn how to defend against a cyberattack, defenders must work in a realistic and hands-on environment.